Stop training like a kangaroo.

 Even this much weight on their back is only done twice in their entire year cycle (it’s a special occasion so we had to film it).
 Most of their RFE days are spent on a wide range of the force-velocity curve (I’ve only seen Eric after he lost his hair, so this is a blast from the past) with bands, lower weights, and higher velocities more suited to hockey.

-There are many more single-leg exercises I program, from skater squats to lateral squats, to 1-leg bench squats, and they all have some unique benefits.
-I’ll save the full index of single-leg exercises for another article.
+There are many more single-leg exercises I program, from skater squats to front-foot elevated split squats (the RFESS’s cousin), to single-leg deadlifts (or RDL’s), but I’ll save the full index of single-leg exercises for another article.

-The one change you can make right now, especially if you have trouble with squatting, is to switch your back squat for a split squat in your program (especially useful for home workouts).
+The one change you can make right now, especially if you have trouble with squatting, is to switch your back squat for a split squat or lunge variation in your program (especially useful for home workouts).
 Once you master the split squat, then move to the RFE split squat.